w3c/permissions-ws-2018/cfp.md

 * Links to related supporting resources.
 * Any other topics you think the workshop should cover in order to be effective.
 * A focus on technical issues, not process or platform preference.
 We plan to talk about the what, not the how.
 * Position statements must be in English, preferably in HTML or plain-text format.
+Please try to keep them under two pages.
 You may include multiple topics, but we ask that each person submit only a single coherent position statement.
 The input provided at registration time (e.g., bio, goals, interests) will be published and linked to from this workshop page.

 Please email statements to the program committee at group-permissions-ws-pc@w3.org.